VishalBhatSoori/LLD/Readme.md

 # My Low-Level Design Repo

-In this repository of Low-Level Design, I have practised all SOLID principles, design patterns, and some examples in Java.
+In this repository of Low-Level Design, I have practised SOLID principles, design patterns, and some examples in Java.

 ## Index: